 Litigation in the Time of Covid-19

 The e-book contains extensive analysis into the key issues arising out of the coronavirus pandemic, as well as the latest legal developments, in contract, corporate insolvency, personal insolvency, company law (including directors’ duties), banking and financial services, civil procedure and offshore litigation.
-The fifth edition has been brought fully up to date to reflect the most recent developments in each chapter.
+The eighth edition has been brought fully up to date to reflect the most recent developments in each chapter.

 The e-book is a live publication and is being updated regularly to cover new authorities and legislation.
 Updates to the e-book will be posted to this website, although if you would like to receive new editions as they are released, please email us at firstname.lastname@example.org.